rizafahmi/community_wall/README.md

 Please send me some [ issues ](https://github.com/rizafahmi/community_wall/issues), or even better [ some PR ](https://github.com/rizafahmi/community_wall/pulls)!
 This project is a long way from finish.
 We need your contributions.

+For starter, this app still using traditional request response application.
+If you want to build client side app, and can commit your time, just let me know.
+I'll create the backend API.

 ## License

 This project is licensed under an MIT License - see the [LICENSE.md](./LICENSE.md) file for details.